www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_candidates.md

 start_date | Yes | DateTime | The date the candidate began attendance.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.* end_date | Yes | DateTime | The date the candidate finished attendance.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.*

 * - Note that start_date and end_date accept an [ISO-8601] (#general-considerations) timestamp in accordance with Harvest's standard timestamp rules, but only Month and Year will be displayed on the candidate profile in Greenhouse.
 The "latest education" will be updated automatically.
+Day and time information in these timestamps will be recorded but not referenced in Greenhouse.

 ## POST: Add Prospect